Sarmatism

-Sarmatism (or Sarmatianism; Sarmatyzm; Sarmatizmas) was an ethno-cultural ideology within the Polish–Lithuanian Commonwealth.
-It was the dominant Baroque culture and ideology of the nobility (szlachta) that existed in times of the Renaissance to the 18th centuries.
-Together with the concept of "Golden Liberty", it formed a central aspect of the Commonwealth's culture and society.
-At its core was the unifying belief that the people of the Polish–Lithuanian Commonwealth descended from the ancient Iranian Sarmatians, the legendary invaders of contemporary Polish lands in antiquity.
+Sarmatism (or Sarmatianism; Sarmatyzm; Sarmatizmas) was an ethno-cultural identity within the Polish–Lithuanian Commonwealth.
+It was the dominant Baroque culture and ideology of the nobility (szlachta) that existed in the time from the Renaissance to the early 18th century.
+Together with the concept of "Golden Liberty", it formed a central aspect of the Commonwealth social elites’ culture and society.
+At its core was the unifying belief that the people of the Polish–Lithuanian Commonwealth descended from the ancient Iranian Sarmatians, the legendary invaders of contemporary Polish and Roman lands in antiquity.